U.S. Marine Officer Promoted in Alexandria During Bright Star 2025, Symbolizing U.S.-Egyptian Friendship

 |0

-This work, U.S. Marine Officer Promoted in Alexandria During Bright Star 2025, Symbolizing U.S.-Egyptian Friendship [Image 10 of 10], by Maged Benjamin-Elias, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Marine Officer Promoted in Alexandria During Bright Star 2025, Symbolizing U.S.-Egyptian Friendship, by Maged Benjamin-Elias, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.